warlord500/Attack-of-the-Unidead/README.md

 ```
 bahamut.lib
 ```
+Next, go to:
 ```
 Properties > System > SubSystem
 ```
 Change your SubSystem to Console.

-Now, change your configuration to debug.
+Then change your configuration to debug.

 ```
 Properties > VC++ Directories > Library Directories